 Olga drove through lush pastureland with low roofed houses, nestled in between cypresses and brightly leaved deciduous tree; and here and there, huge outcrops of granite stone.
 The road became more uneven and appeared to be cut out of the natural rock for great stretches.
 Then, rounding a massive outcrop, on the left there appeared a large group of what appeared to be religious buildings.
 Driving a little further, we pulled up in front of the stone stairs to the most wonderfully elegant ristorante overlooking the valley through which we had driven.

 ‘Ristorante Croce Bianca - Via Santuario d'Oropa’.

-It was such elegance; understated sophistication and I began to feel just a little conspicuous; entering dressed in simple holiday clothes.
+It murmured discreetly of its own pure elegance; its understated sophistication, its class, and I began to feel more than a little conspicuous; entering dressed in simple holiday clothes.
 Yet everywhere, people were dressed in all manner of clothing.
 The most elegant and beautiful people; diners who looked like supermodels and bankers; a small family group taking an elderly matriarch out for a celebratory meal; her white damask napkin tucked into the neck of her black dress.

 A young couple who sat at a small table with spectacular scenery spread beside them; yet they had eyes only for each other.